orkes-io/orkes-conductor-client/docs/workflow/README.md

 ## Searching for workflows

 Workflow executions are retained until removed from Conductor.
 This gives complete visibility into all the executions an application has - regardless of the number of executions.
-Conductor has a poewrful search API that allows you to search for workflow executions.
+Conductor has a powerful search API that allows you to search for workflow executions.

 ```java
 To Do
 ```

 - **free_text:** Free text search to look for specific words in the workflow and task input/output
-- **query** - SQL like query to search against specific fields in the workflow.
+- **query** -  SQL-like query to search against specific fields in the workflow.

-Here are the supported fields for query:
+Here are the supported fields for the query:

 | Field |  Description |
 | ----- | ------------ |